 - Multiplier grants allow countries to leverage additional external funding from partners alongside GPE funds.

 System capacity and Multiplier grants are available to all partner countries eligible to receive funding, while system transformation grants and the Girls' Education Accelerator grants are available to countries that meet certain eligibility criteria.
 See the list of eligible countries.

-GPE collaborates with global and regional partners to provide partner countries with capabilities critical to education system transformation.
+GPE leverages the full breadth of the partnership by collaborating with global and regional partners to provide countries with capabilities critical to education system transformation.

-- Driving capacity development, knowledge sharing and innovation.
-GPE works with partner countries to strengthen their planning, policy development and monitoring capacity on a demand-driven basis by providing access to grants, technical guidance and expertise.
+- Driving knowledge-sharing and innovation.
 GPE offers access to regional and global solutions, including advisory services where partner expertise can strengthen capacity.
 Partner countries also benefit from knowledge sharing and financing for innovation through the GPE Knowledge and Innovation Exchange (KIX).

-- Supporting advocacy and social accountability: GPE advocates with and influences global leaders and their citizenry to recognize the importance of developing quality education systems.
+- Supporting advocacy and social accountability.
 Through Education Out Loud, GPE reinforces civil society's capacity to engage in education sector planning, policy dialogue and monitoring at the national level, and strengthens the enabling environment for civil society advocacy and transparency efforts in education globally and regionally.